This post may contain affiliate links (read more)

 If it is broken – can it be fixed?
 Can it be easily replaced?
 Is it decorative even if it isn’t useful anymore?
 If it is broken and can’t be fixed, or would be easier to replace or live without, then just get rid.
 When I was decluttering my kitchen, I found a broken iron in the back of a cupboard, why?
 Because I was too lazy to deal with it and just get rid so instead shoved it out of sight and out of mind.

-As previously mentioned, our tastes change and sometimes we feel like our space can do with a refresh and a new look.
+As previously mentioned, our tastes change.
+Sometimes we feel like our space can do with a refresh and a new look.
 If something doesn’t go with the décor but you do still love it and use it – can it be moved to a different place?
 Can it be upcycled or adapted to fit in with the décor?

 If not, can you live with it as is?
-If yes, keep it.
+Yes, keep it.
 If it’s really bothering you – get rid.

 Get rid.
 Donate it.
 Sell it.
 Give it to someone who could use it.